exasol/websocket-api/WebsocketAPIv1.md

-The following data types and properties are used to specify column types in responses from EXASOL.
+The following data types and properties are used to specify column types in responses from Exasol.

 | Type | Properties |
 | --- | --- |